 - Deliverable: Participate regularly in Community Outreach and Education. - Plan: Maintain already established relationships with local and state agencies by working closely and collaborating efforts.
 Current efforts include monthly visits to Senior Centers, Head Starts, and libraries in each of our 13-county coverage area to distribute 2-1-1 information and to stay informed of county news, such as updates to programs or unmet needs in the counties.
-Continue participating in committees/meetings as we are made aware. - Outcome: Due to the demand related to COVID high call volume, staff were dedicated to providing phone coverage.
-Throughout FY 21, opportunities for traditional outreach and education events were very minimal due to the community and similar partners taking extra precautions to limit the spread of COVID.
-Primary outreach events were completed via email, social media, or zoom meetings, but efforts were minimal due to steady high call volume from calls related to COVID-19, stimulus reimbursement inquiries, Winter Storm Uri, and 2 local emergency/disaster response efforts.
+Continue participating in committees/meetings as we are made aware.

+- Outcome: Due to the demand related to COVID high call volume, staff were dedicated to providing phone coverage.
+Throughout FY 22, opportunities for traditional outreach and education events were very minimal due to the community and similar partners taking extra precautions to limit the spread of COVID. - - Deliverable: Participate in Disaster response at local, regional, state, and national level. - Plan: Collaborate with local, state, and national representatives to assist when appropriate. - Outcome: Participated in local, regional disaster related planning meetings.